NativeScript/docs-v7/docs/start/cli-basics.md

 Next, open the **NativeScript Playground** app on your iOS or Android device.

-> **NOTE**: If you don’t already have the NativeScript Playground app, go ahead and download it from the iOS App Store or Google Play.
+> **NOTE**: If you don’t already have the NativeScript Playground app installed on your device, go ahead and download it by searching for “NativeScript Playground” in the iOS App Store or Google Play.

-Within the Playground app on your device, tap the **Scan QR code** option, and scan the QR code that appears in your terminal or command prompt.
+In the Playground app, tap the **Scan QR code** option, and scan the QR code that appears in your terminal or command prompt.

 ![](/img/start/cli-basics/scan-qr-code.png)

-After scanning, you should now see your app on your device.
+After scanning, you should see your app on your device.

 ![](/img/start/cli-basics/android/1.png)
 ![](/img/start/cli-basics/ios/1.png)

 <div class="exercise-end"></div>

-You might have noticed that the `tns preview` command never terminates.
-That is, you cannot type in your terminal or command prompt after your app starts up.
+Now that you have the app on your device, you might notice that the `tns preview` command in your terminal or command prompt never finished.
+That is, you cannot type in your terminal.

 ![](/img/start/cli-basics/terminal-1.png)